tsmolarczyk/gottaCatchEmAll/README.md

-# Gotta Catch 'em All Pokemon Search
+# Gotta Catch 'Em All - Pokemon Search
 This is a recruitment project that search Pokemon using PokeAPI.

 ## Technologies and libraries
-- **AureliaJS**: The main framework used for building the user interface.
+- **Aurelia**: The main framework used for building the user interface.
+- **Aurelia Router**: for managing views
 - **RxJS**: Used for managing the state of the application.
 - **LESS**: Used for styling the application’s components.
 - **Lottie**: Used for displaying loading animations.